 The Green Bond funds will only permit the District to utilize these funds for infrastructure improvements in the park.

-7. What will the community engagement process look like?
+7. What has the community engagement process look like?

-The District and ARO hosted multiple community meetings some of which are noted below.
-A survey was also circulated which garnered over 120 responses.
-Future community engagement events will be held as the project progresses.
+The District and ARO hosted multiple community meetings during the design process.
+A survey was also circulated which garnered over 120 responses and informed the building design, siting and program.

 The District has hired the following consultants to assist with this project; the operator has not yet been selected: